 Too Dumb to Live: Already cataloged by the and Darwin Awards .
 This trope is also basically a bait for complaining about people who died in What the Fuck Is Wrong with You?
 Real Life.

 Took a Level in Jerkass: It would be too controversial to say that a nice person is turned into a jerkass, since Real Life isn't scripted.

 Tom the Dark Lord: The wiki doesn't call people villains.

 Top-Heavy Guy: This is physically impossible in real life.

 Totalitarian Utilitarian: Too controversial.

-Toxic Phlebotinum: Phlebotinum is basically "plot fuel" with Powers As The Plot Demands, and there is no plot written by a creator for real life.
+Toxic Phlebotinum: Phlebotinum is basically "plot fuel" with New Powers as the Plot Demands, and there is no plot written by a creator for real life.